jdart/Spex/README.md

 This file will have a variable `$template_output` available that has the output from your template (aka page render).

-### _assets.php

-This is the file where you add global css, less and javascript.

 ### _init.php

-This file is run before the page render, this is the place to set template variables and set a default layout.
+This file is run before the page render, this is the place to set template variables, set a default layout, and add global css, less and javascript.

 ## Helpers